 Do you provide transportation for shopping?

-Our Mall/Market shuttle operates on Saturdays so students on the North and South Campuses can enjoy shopping at Wegmans, Walmart, Whole Foods, Target and the Boulevard Mall.
+Our Mall/Market shuttle operates on Saturdays so students on the North and South Campuses can enjoy shopping at Wegmans, Walmart, Tops, Target and the Boulevard Mall.
 An express market shuttle is provided Tuesdays to the Asia Food Market and Wednesdays to Wegmans.

 What transportation is provided for the Downtown Campus?